USS Princeton (CG-59): Mine strike

 Captain Edward Hontz turned over command to Captain J. Cutler Dawson before moving on to command the Aegis Training Command in Dahlgren, Virginia.
 Future Chief of Naval Operations, Michael M. Gilday was serving aboard Princeton as an officer during the ordeal, and was awarded the Navy Commendation Medal with Valor for his actions.

 When the U.S. Naval Base in Long Beach was closed due to BRAC action, the home port of Princeton was moved to Naval Base San Diego.

+Operation Desert Fox

+In December 1998, ships of the USS Carl Vinson (CVN 70) Carrier Battle Group and Carrier Air Wing 11 participated in Operation Desert Fox, striking key military targets in Iraq with a combination of attack aircraft and cruise missiles, launched from USS Antietam (CG 54), USS Princeton (CG 59), USS Paul Hamilton (DDG 60) and other Pacific Fleet ships.

 Princeton was overhauled from 1999 to 2000 in San Diego, California.

-In 2003, the ship was assigned to Carrier Strike Group Three.
+Operation Enduring Freedom

+Following the terrorist attacks on New York and Washington, D.C., on Sept.
+11, 2001, Pacific Fleet units again answered the call.
+On Oct.
+7, less than a month after the attack, aircraft from USS Carl Vinson (CVN 70) and surface ships conducted the first strikes on terrorist strongholds in Afghanistan, launching Operation Enduring Freedom.
+The following year, dozens of Pacific Fleet ships served in the Arabian Sea, including USS Kitty Hawk (CV 63), USS Constellation (CV 64), USS John C. Stennis (CVN 74) and USS Abraham Lincoln (CVN 72).